As part of our Meet The Freelancer series of blogs we interview many freelance professionals from a range of industries.

-London based entrepreneur and web designer, Carol Mann, has run her own sales, marketing and website design businesses for the past twenty years.
+This month we meet Carol Mann, a London based entrepreneur and web designer.
+Carol has ran her own sales, marketing and website design businesses for the past twenty years.

 Featured in the Top 40 UK Experts in Web Design Trends 2018, Carol now runs her own digital agency, We Get Digital, which was founded 10 years ago.